cits3007/cits3007.github.io/src/faq.md

 [worksheets]: /resources/#worksheets

+### What's contained in the lab worksheets?

+The lab worksheets contain practical exercises to reinforce concepts covered in lectures, as well as occasional links to Moodle self-paced quizzes, or problems for you to attempt in-class.
+Some worksheets may include optional "challenge" exercises or problems for students seeking additional challenges -- these are not compulsory, but are provided for your interest.

+### Are solutions to lab problems published?

+Any solutions to problems in a lab worksheet will normally be published the following week, to allow students time to work through lab problems independently.
+Solutions to any "challenge" problems are typically not published, but you are welcome to discuss your solutions with the lab facilitators or the unit coordinator if you have attempted them.

 ### Is attendance recorded for labs?

 No -- if you don't want to attend the labs, you do not have to.
 However,